pyscript/docs/docs/user-guide.md

 * When used in the main thread, the `display` function automatically uses the current `<script>` tag as the `target` into which the content will be displayed.

+    - If the `<script>` tag has the `target` attribute, the element on the page with that ID (or which matches that selector) will be used to display the content instead.

 * When used in a worker, the `display` function needs an explicit `target="dom-id"` argument to identify where the content will be displayed.